July 7, 2021

 - City employee taxes, and

-To alleviate the international income and social tax obligations in the location of remote working, we may be able to turn to tax treaties or totalization agreements if we manage timing and compensation payments properly.
-These agreements are specifically designed to avoid double taxation between international territories.
+To alleviate the international income and social tax obligations in the location of remote working, a tax professional could utilize tax treaties or totalization agreements.
+Tax treaties and totalization agreements are specifically designed to avoid double taxation between international territories.

 To invoke a tax treaty to avoid income tax in a host location, these are the usual requirements: